Want to uplift your conversions by 10,000% overnight?

 What Defines SaaS Marketing?

 SaaS marketing is the promotion of the services or products for a software-as-a-service company.
-Typically, strategies deployed in a SaaS marketing strategy include free trials, paid advertisement, content marketing, conversion rate optimization, and search engine optimization.
+Typically, strategies deployed in a SaaS marketing strategy include free trials, paid advertisement, content marketing, search engine advertising, conversion rate optimization, and search engine optimization.

 But I know, I know.
 You already know what SaaS marketing is — right?
 No need for a boring-as-a-brick definition.